Sabina Park: Facilities

 The members pavilion lies square of the wicket on the west side.

 The Blue Mountains form a backdrop to the north, facing the George Headley Stand, with Kingston Harbour to the south.
 This view is currently blocked by the Northern Stand, built as part of the ground's redevelopment for the 2007 Cricket World Cup.

 The George Headley stand which dominates the south end is currently the only stand in the ground named after anyone, and has a capacity of just over 6,000.
 The Eastern Stands has given way to a "Party Stand" replacing the popular "Mound" stand.
 The general capacity of Jamaicans for excess is aptly demonstrated in the construction of the huge five-level concrete stand which hosts the outside broadcast facilities, players facilities as well as a fleet of upscale private boxes.

 In terms of size, Sabina Park is still relatively small.
 It can fit a 400-metre running track comfortably on its perimeter, but little else, and with its refurbishing, the capacity has increased to 20,000.

 With the commissioning of floodlights in August 2014, Sabina Park became the last of the international grounds in the Caribbean to have this facility.
 The ground is now capable of hosting day/night matches and this is especially useful for the Caribbean Premier League where the Jamaica Tallawahs play their home games.

-A mural featuring 19 famous Jamaican cricketers was constructed outside the ground in 2021.
+A mural featuring 19 famous Jamaican cricketers was installed outside the ground in 2021.